Your car is the thing that brings you quickly to your destination.

 6. Get your brake system inspected

-No matter where you look for car maintenance tips, brake system maintenance should be there.
-Your vehicle’s braking is one of the most critical factors in controlling your vehicle.
-The only way for you to slow your car down or stop it is through the car’s braking system which should be in top condition as this comes as a matter of safety.
+No matter where you look for tips on car maintenance, brake system maintenance will always be listed.
+Braking your car is one of the most critical factors in controlling your vehicle.
+The only way for you to slow down or stop your vehicle is to keep the car’s braking system in top condition; this is a matter of safety.
 Never compromise on the brakes to save money.
-There’s not miles limit to get your brakes inspected.
-It’s better to check your brakes checked monthly or at least every 3 months if you drive often.
+There is no mileage limit to have your brakes checked.
+It is better to have your brakes checked monthly; every 3 months at the very least.

 7. Check the level of other fluids in the car

-We are talking about the power steering fluid, transmission fluid and the coolant in your car.
-All of these fluids are just as crucial for your engine as the engine oil.
-Your power steering system will not work as it’s supposed to if there’s a leak in the pump or hoses or if there isn’t enough fluid in the reservoir.
-Transmission oil is critical for the transmission just how engine oil is important for the engine.
-The coolant does the job of maintaining the engine temperature.
-Thus, all of these fluids should be up to the full level and if there’s a leak, it should be addressed as soon as possible.
+We are talking here about the power steering fluid, the transmission fluid, and the coolant in your car.
+All these fluids are as important to your engine as the engine oil.
+Your power steering system will not work as it should if the pump or hoses are leaking or if there is not enough fluid in the reservoir.
+Transmission oil is as important to the transmission as engine oil is to the engine.
+The coolant has the task of maintaining the engine temperature.
+Therefore all these fluids should be at full level and if there is a leak, it should be repaired as soon as possible.